rohansanjay/reading/README.md

 # Reading List

-Compiled notes on readings I liked
+Compiled notes on readings I like

 In progress:
 - Option Volatility & Pricing